sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **The most critical thing that I see that’s lacking is that there is no consideration of how decisions made regarding which NPN data to include in the analysis might be impacting model performance.
 The authors allowed observations with up to 30d between the last reported “no” and the first reported “yes” and chose the midpoint.
 This could still lead to up to 15d error in the assumed date of “yes” and the true date of “yes”; this variance may in many cases be larger than the signal in the model.
 Though actually addressing this sensitivity is probably beyond the scope of the analysis, the potential and implications for this error should be discussed explicitly in the paper.**

+We tested the sensitivity of this cutoff time by repeating the analysis with a 15 day cutoff.
+We found no significant differences throughout the analysis.
+Three species (flowers and budburst for Vaccinium parvifolium and  budburst for Acer circinatum) were dropped from the 15 day analysis due to inadequate sample size.
+The overall sample size for the 15 day analysis was decreased by 10% (619 observations) and by 1-35% for individual species.
+We have included notes on this sensitivity test in the methods and results as well as additional supplementary material.

+Potential discussion on the technical points:

-Gerst et al. 2016 looked at this issue and found that differences in site level means among more restrictive datasets was normally distributed.
-Thus having a shorter cutoff period here would result equally in less overestimates *and* underestimates.
-Since the models here are optimzed for RMSE we feel the results would not be affected overall by having a cutoff shorter than 30 days.
+Gerst et al. 2016 looked at the sensitivity of different thresholds in the USA-NPN dataset and found that differences in site level means among more restrictive datasets was normally distributed.
+We feel having a shorter cutoff period here would result equally in less overestimates as well underestimates, keeping the optimization surface of the model essentially the same.
+This is supported by the parameter estimates being nearly identical for the majority of cases (see new images S1-S3).

 Shawn's note:
 After talking with Ethan I'll redo most of the analysis with a shorter cutoff date and see how things compare.